-The Board will aim to comprise a majority of directors who are non-executive directors.
+The Board will aim to comprise a majority of non-executive directors.
 The Board will be of such size and competence necessary to understand properly and deal with the current and emerging issues of the business of the Company.
 The current composition of the Board reflects the need for particular skills and abilities around the Board table and the desire to maintain the Board at an efficient and economic size.
+The Board shall be comprised of that number of Directors as shall be determined from time to time by the Board, in accordance with the Company's articles and applicable laws.

 The directors will appoint as chairman of the Board, one of the non-executive directors who is independent.
-Each director is bound by all the Company charters, policies, codes of conduct etc, including without limitation the Company's: